 Update "Qualified Scholarship Funding Corporation" Rules

 - However, certain non-profit and state student loan funding providers — “qualified scholarship funding corporations” under Section 150(d) of the Internal Revenue Code — are currently ineligible to issue tax-exempt bonds to finance nonprofit and state-based education student loans and refinance education loans.

-Section 150(d) allows only qualified scholarship funding corporations to use tax-exempt financing to acquire education loans incurred under the HEA, which was the Federal Family Education Loan Program (FFELP).
+- Section 150(d) allows only qualified scholarship funding corporations to use tax-exempt financing to acquire education loans incurred under the HEA, which was the Federal Family Education Loan Program (FFELP).

 - An update is needed to the Internal Revenue Code to allow qualified scholarship funding corporations to access tax-exempt financing for nonprofit and state-based education loans and refinancing loans.

 In the 115th Congress, Rep. Bill Flores (R-TX) introduced H.R.480, the bipartisan Student Loan Opportunity Act, which would have amended section 150(d) of the IRC to allow qualified scholarship funding corporations to access tax-exempt financing for alternative private student loans.
 The bill had nine co-sponsors.